oracle-devrel/oci-ai-industry-dbsolutions/ai-for-financialservices/ai-oda-create/ai-oda-create.md

     ![SSO Login](images/sso-login.png)

-2. If you do not have administrative privileges into tenancy, you might have to login as federated user, that is the user created by the administrator
+2. If you do not have administrative privileges in the tenancy, you might have to log in as a federated user, that is, the user created by the administrator

     ![Federated User Login](images/direct-signin.png)